Discover more from Profit Greenly

 The next hardest part of the install was removing the cranks and the bottom bracket of the bike.
 This required 2 special bike tools, a bottom bracket tool and a crank puller.
 These were intimidating to me because I'd never used them before, but it turns you basically just hold each with a wrench and turn real hard.
 I was lucky enough to get to borrow these tools for free from Penn State's awesome new Bike Den, but even if you have to buy them both new they're under $40 total.

 Outside of those two pieces of complexity, I tacked on a bit of extra challenge by using my cargo bike instead of a regular bike.
 I did a little extra wiring to connect the 6V lighting output wires of the TSDZ2 kit to a buck converter that charges the USB battery my lights and DIY GPS tracker run off of.
 Then I had to figure out a way to mount the battery.
 Madsen's eBike kit includes a special custom built bracket for this, but it wouldn't work with my case-less battery.
 On a regular bike I could have just put this battery into a trunk bag on top of the rear rack, but obviously this wouldn't work for my cargo bike, which has a huge bucket on the back.
 In the end I drilled a couple holes in the bucket so I could tie the battery down under one of the seats in the bucket (see pics of this on my Twitter).
 Another hole let the power cable get to the motor and that was it.
 This mounting location keep its it out of sight and out of the rain (yay for Madsen's awesome weather cover).
 My son has complained that its "taking up space where his feet want to be" so maybe some day I'll have to suspend it from the seat itself so he can put his feet under it?
-The most amazing dream would be rebuilding the whole kids bench seat to be the battery, but that's outside of my comfort zone.
+[UPDATE: I did exactly this by strapping the battery to the underside of the seat, it fits there perfectly].
+The most amazing dream would be rebuilding the whole kids bench seat to be the battery, but that's outside of my comfort zone right now.

 After this was done all that was left was zip tying cables to the bike and setting up the handlebars.
 The main challenge there was to to pull off my bike's grips (shoving a zip tie between the grip and the handlebar makes this a lot easier) so I could replace my brake levers.
+[UPDATE: The brake levers that came with my TSDZ2 were crap, one of them literally broke off in my hand while biking, luckily I was able to stop with my second brake and carefully ride home.
+I may have caused this by overtightening them, but it’s never happened to me with another brake lever in the past.
+If I was doing it again I’d just keep my existing brake levers.]
 If I used a kit without brake cutoffs I could have avoided this step, but since this is how I carry my kids around I felt like cutoffs were required.
-The display itself could have screwed onto my handlebars without needing to take off my grips, and the only trouble I had with it was that I had to push scarily hard to get the plugs for the eBrakes fully seated into the holes in its back.
+[UPDATE: with a torque sensor cutoffs aren’t needed] The display itself could have screwed onto my handlebars without needing to take off my grips, and the only trouble I had with it was that I had to push scarily hard to get the plugs for the eBrakes fully seated into the holes in its back.